 University of Minnesota Extension.

-Complete curriculum includes calcium section to teach participants about what calcium is, why it is important in the diet, its sources, how to identify the amount needed in the diet, and ways to meet minimum calcium requirements.
+Complete curriculum includes calcium section to teach participants about what calcium is, why its important in the diet, sources, how to identify the amount needed in the diet, and ways to meet minimum requirements.
 Curriculum is available as a free download by following instructions on web page.